 By Gene Openshaw

-Where was Harry Potter filmed?
-Harry’s story is set in a magical Britain, and all of the places mentioned in the books, except London, are fictional, but you can visit many real film locations.
-Many of the locations are closed to visitors, though, or are an un-magical disappointment in person, unless you’re a huge fan.
-For those diehards, here’s a sampling.
+Harry's story is set in a magical, largely fictional Britain, but you can visit many real locations used in the film series.
+Other settings, like Diagon Alley, exist only at Leavesden Film Studios (20 miles north of London).
+Many of the filming sites are closed to visitors, though, or are an un-magical disappointment in person, unless you're a huge fan.
+For those diehards, here's a sampling.

 Spoiler Alert: The information below will ruin surprises for the three of you who haven't yet read or seen the Harry Potter series.